kruemmel-python/Request-Legacy/README.md

 ## Debugging

-There are at least three ways to debug the operation of `request`:
+There are two ways to debug the operation of `request`:

 1. Launch the node process like `NODE_DEBUG=request node script.js`
    (`lib,request,otherlib` works too).

 2. Set `require('request').debug = true` at any time (this does the same thing as #1).

-3. Use the [request-debug module](https://github.com/request/request-debug) (legacy; verify maintenance status) to view request and response headers and bodies.

 [back to top](#table-of-contents)